soug86/Challenge-5/README.md

 ### b.
 Improve accessibility to maximize potentially higher earning potential in Urban cities:

 As the Total fares by city type indicates, Urban cities are Pyber's primary market segment accounting for over 60% of Pyber's total fares.
-However, despite having over **thirty times** more drivers than rural areas *(2405 vs 78)*, total Fares in Urban areas is only about **nine times** that of the Rural cities.
+However, despite having over **thirty times** more drivers than rural areas *(2405 vs 78)*, total Fares in Urban areas is only about **nine times** that of the Rural cities *($4,327 vs $39,854)*.
 This suggests that the drivers in Urban cities are not as effectively servicing the communities as Rural drivers.
-One of the reasons could be that most of the drivers are concentrated to service a specific time of the day or certain areas of the city.
+One of the reasons could be that most of the Urban drivers are active to service in a specific time of the day or certain areas of the city.

 Pyber needs to investigate the cause of the lower returns from Urban drivers and put in strategies to maximize its accessibility and business potential in Urban areas while continuing to lead in terms of affordability.